codepath2019/daytime-lec/06-06-2019-lec/lecture-concept-checks.md

 **check:** What is the difference between `var` and `let` and `const`?

-**check:** What is the evaluation order for JavaScript?

 **check:** How is the following statement evaluated? `let x = 2 + 3`?

-**check:** What is JavaScript environment?
+**check:** What is a JavaScript environment?
 What does it contain?
+What about Scope?

 **check:** What is a function?
 What is a function expression?
-How about a function statement?
 What's the main difference?